 After looking more into how Artichoke designed their software, I realized they were well intended with helping their customers automate processes and business management.
 Artichoke offers a lot in this area.
 Here are some of the things that Artichoke automates and helps you save time and money managing your practice.

 - Intake forms can be automatically sent to clients.
 This can greatly benefit you if done right.
-It’s a bit technical for setting up (you have to have a web page to link to) but I have covered that in the instructional tutorial for how to set up and manage an Artichoke account.
+It’s a bit technical for setting up (you have to have a web page to link to).

 - Client notes are customizable (can make templates) and each note automatically attaches to a client file.